queryluke/masseffect-5e-data/data/tool-profs/tailors-tools.md

 With access to your tools, you can perform one of the following activities as part of a long rest.

 * __Install mod__.
 Install an armor mod into a piece of light armor.
 * __Augment or repair armor__.
-Adjust a suit of light armor to fit another race or repair a piece of light armor.
+Adjust a suit of light armor to fit another species or repair a piece of light armor.
 Repaired armor can be sold for one half its market value.
 Consumes 2 omni-gel.
 * __Craft armor__.
   - Craft a light armor set.
 See the <nuxt-link to="/phb/rules/missions#between-missions">crafting</nuxt-link>